qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 where we have added the keyword argument ``ntraj=1000`` at the end of the inputs.
 Now, the Monte Carlo solver will calculate expectation values for both operators, ``a.dag() * a, sm.dag() * sm`` averaging over 1000 trajectories.
-Sometimes one is also interested in seeing how the Monte Carlo trajectories converge to the master equation solution by calculating expectation values over a range of trajectory numbers.
-If, for example, we want to average over 1, 10 and 100 trajectories, we must first run the solver keeping expectation values for each trajectories:
+In order to explore the convergence of the Monte Carlo solver, it is possible to retrieve expectation values as a function of the number of trajectories.
+For example, the following code block plots expectation values for 1, 10 and 100 trajectories by first running the solver for 100 trajectories but keeping the expectation values for each trajectory:

 .. plot::
     :context: